Infinite Probabilistic Secret Sharing: Definitions

-The $\sigma$-algebra $\Sigma$ should be generated by its finite-support cylinders, i.e. all sets from $\Sigma$ of the form

-Let $\mu$ be a probability measure on the $\langle X,\Sigma\rangle$ space.
-Elements of $\Sigma$ are the {\em events}, and the probability of the event $E\in\Sigma$ is just $\mu(E)$.
-As usual, $\mu$ is completed, i.e., not only elements of $\Sigma$ have probability, but subsets of zero probability sets are also measurable.
-This means that for each $\mu$-measurable $U\subseteq X$ there is a $V\in\Sigma$ such that the symmetric difference of $U$ and $V$ is a $\mu$-zero set (i.e., subset of a set in $\Sigma$ with $\mu$-measure zero).
+Let $\mu$ be a probability measure on $\langle X,\Sigma\rangle$.
+Elements of $\Sigma$ are the \emph{events}, and the probability of the event $E\in\Sigma$ is just $\mu(E)$.
+As usual, $\mu$ is \emph{completed}, that is, not only elements of $\Sigma$ have probability, but subsets of zero probability events are also measurable.
+This means that for each $\mu$-measurable $U\subseteq X$ there is a $V\in\Sigma$ such that the symmetric difference of $U$ and $V$ is a $\mu$-zero set (i.e., it is a subset of a set in $\Sigma$ with $\mu$-measure zero).